AmarKoonar/Sfu-Market/README.md

 ## 🤝 Support

-For issues or questions, visit the Contact page or reach out to support@sfumarket.ca
+For issues or questions, visit the Contact page or reach out to ask36@sfu.ca

 ---